ReodorFelg1/PathFinder/README.md

 # why?
 This is simply a learning project to improve Java-, OOP-, Algorithm-, and generally programming skills.\
-Please read the Diary-file to understand my concept. \
+Please read the Diary-file to understand my workflow. \
-I apologize for the dog-shit, mindbogling, horrific code.
+I apologize for the dogshit, mindbogling, horrific code.